 The well-being of volunteers on our trips is paramount and we pride ourselves on our Safety Management System (SMS), which ensures the highest possible standards of safety in-country.

-Our skilled and experienced in-country staff are experts at delivering our volunteer trips and the reason why we have a proven track record of providing safe, memorable experiences.
+Our experienced and knowledgeable in-country staff are experts at delivering our volunteer trips and one of the primary reasons why we have a proven track record of providing safe, memorable experiences.

 Thanks to our vast international network, we know what is happening on the ground.
-We have regional offices in operation in Ghana, Kenya and Zanzibar, which allows us to build strong relationships within our host communities.
+We have regional offices in operation in Ghana, Kenya and Zanzibar, allowing us to build strong relationships within our host communities.

-We have organised trips for over 5,000 volunteers and hold a wealth of experience.
+We have organised trips for over 6,000 volunteers and hold a wealth of experience.
 From pre-departure support and in-country orientations to knowing nearby hospitals and medical centres, we know how to deliver a safe and exciting experience.
-We are accredited by reputable travel bodies (see Trusted and Experienced) and we follow Foreign & Commonwealth Office (FCO) advice at all times; http://www.gov.uk/foreign-travel-advice
+We are accredited by reputable travel bodies (see Trusted and Experienced) and we follow Foreign & Commonwealth Office (FCO) advice at all times.